robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.deepEqual('a', result)
     })

 Well yes, there is only one!
+So I'll cheat and just match *anything* again :P

     ometa JsonReader {
       char = anything:x -> x,